arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/datasheet/datasheet.md

 #### Kick-Back Protection
 There is an internal inductive loads kick-back protection with an additional external protection of a 60V, 2A Schottky diode **PMEG6020ER,115**:

-- 12x digital input channels, each is a 680kΩ and 100kΩ resistor divider: a 0-24V input is scaled down to 0-3V.
+- 12x digital input channels, each is a 680 kΩ and 100 kΩ resistor divider: a 0-24V input is scaled down to 0-3V.
   Although the high-side switches are independent of the digital input channels, it is possible to read the status of the high-side switches through the digital input channels.

 ### Analog Input